cccbr/runningatower/content/docs/communication/faqs/index.md

 These titles are separate from any particular job or role.

 Secondly, there are many roles that clergy may take up.
 The titles for the roles are often historical, although may remain in use informally.
 Nearly all parish clergy are now *‘Priest-in-charge’*.
-Cathedral clergy (*‘Canons’* or *‘Prebendaries’8) are led by a *‘Dean’* or *‘Provost’*.
+Cathedral clergy (*‘Canons’* or *‘Prebendaries’*) are led by a *‘Dean’* or *‘Provost’*.
 Where parishes are grouped together, there may be a ‘Team’, overseen in some way by a *‘Team Rector’*.
 There may be associate clergy, curates, chaplains and other particular titles.
 An incumbent holds a benefice, but these terms no longer have their original meanings.
 The easiest approach is to call them all *‘Vicar’* until they suggest their preference (such as *‘Father’*).
 Better still is for ringers to get to know them well and be asked to use first name terms with the local clergy.

 ### Who is whose “boss”?